OU Profiles homepage Edit my profile User guide Accessibility Statement

 Biography

-Before entering academia, I built a successful career in the consumer goods industry.
-Highlights include launching household appliances, managing a sponsor’s presence at the Winter Olympics in Japan, and serving as UK Marketing Director for a major beauty brand.
+Before entering academia, Sarah built a successful career in the consumer goods industry.
+This included launching household appliances, managing a sponsor’s presence at the Winter Olympics in Japan, and serving as UK Marketing Director for a major beauty brand.

 Research Interests

-I use engaged, ethnographic methods and have published on this approach in organisational research.
+Sarah uses engaged, ethnographic methods and has a published book chapter on this approach.

 Projects